johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 To jump back and forth between two linked cells, place the cursor at either end of the link, then press :kbd:`G`.
 Some cells may have multiple linked locations to jump to.
 This is currently only possible by linking multiple teleport sources to a single destination.
-In such cases, you will be able to select the jump location with the movement keys.
-To exit from location selection mode, press :kbd:`Enter` or :kbd:`Esc`, or press :kbd:`G` again to return to the destination cell.
+In such cases, you can select the jump location with the movement keys.
+Press :kbd:`Enter` or :kbd:`Esc` to exit from location selection mode, or press :kbd:`G` again to return to the destination cell.
 The included ``Wizardry`` example map contains such multi-source teleports.

-If you delete a cell that is part of a link, the other end will be unlinked, but otherwise left intact.
+If you delete a cell part of a link, the other end will be unlinked but otherwise left intact.
 In fact, this is the easiest way to break a link.
 Again, multi-source teleports are an exception --- deleting a single source will leave the other source-destination links intact.